Ederson errors sum up Man City's sloppiness in dismal derby defeat | Goal.com

 City’s only derby victory this season came at Old Trafford came exactly two months ago when they blitzed the home side during an unstoppable 45 minutes of fast, free-flowing football.

-The contrast with this effort couldn’t have been greater.
-This time around, City managed just one shot during the first half – their worst showing in the Premier League since the game against Liverpool at Anfield in October 2018.
+The contrast with this outing couldn’t have been greater.
+This time around, City managed just one shot during the first half – their worst effort in the Premier League since the game against Liverpool at Anfield in October 2018.

-Worryingly, it was United had the one player who seemed capable of making things happen going forward: Bruno Fernandes.
+Worryingly, it was United who had the one player capable of making things happen going forward: Bruno Fernandes.

 It was his inventive free-kick which set up Martial’s volleyed opener – even if the City’s players were furious that he took a dive to win it.